ZichenFrankFu/Backside_of_the_Moon/README.md

 *Water*

 There is a lake in the terrain in room 2.
-Please note that for this image and the later images, some effects (E.g., fog, bloom) have been temporarily turned of while taking the screenshot, in order to show the specific effect we are focusing on demonstrating in each image better.

 <img width="712" alt="Screenshot 2024-11-30 at 15 50 23" src="https://github.com/user-attachments/assets/09d40898-21d5-4c60-ac9d-fb56ec0480c2">